wildlifeevoeco/CaribouSwimming/paper/manuscript.md

     falling through sea ice and drowning, so what proportion of inter-island movements are swimming events compared to walking on ice?
-The presence and extent of sea ice varies annually in our study area, and although we are unable to determine the exact timing or duation of sea ice, we delineate on Figure 2b the timing of typical sea ice arrival and departure.
+The presence and extent of sea ice varies annually in our study area and we are unable to determine the exact timing or duration of sea ice from past years.
+However, we qualitatively delineate the timing of typical sea ice arrival and departure (Figure 2B) and deduce that although the majority of inter-island movements occur between April 1 and December 31, some inter-island movements appear to be caribou walking on sea ice between islands.
+Future research should focus on the trade-off between these types of movement.

 2)  At which temporal and spatial scales do caribou choose to swim between islands?
 Does the time of day, weather, season, or availability of food influence swimming?

-3)  Does reproductive status (presence of a calf-at-heel) or demographic class (age, sex) influence propensity for oceanic swimming?
+3)  Does reproductive status (presence of a calf-at-heel) or demographic class (age or sex) influence propensity for oceanic swimming?
 Our initial observation was of an adult male, but all collared individuals were adult females.
 Are younger caribou more likely to swim due to heightened competition?
-Are males more likely to swim in the summer given the are not restricted based on presence of a calf-at-heel, as females are.
+Are males or females without a calf-at-heel more likely to swim in the summer given the are not restricted based on presence of a calf-at-heel, as females are.

 4)  If swimming is a function of density-dependent habitat selection, what are the costs of movement between patches?
 IFD assumes